Syringa vulgaris: Description

-Syringa vulgaris is a large deciduous shrub or multi-stemmed small tree, growing to 6–7 m high.
+Syringa vulgaris is a large deciduous shrub or multi-stemmed small tree, growing to 6-7 m high.
 It produces secondary shoots from the base or roots, with stem diameters up to 20 cm, which in the course of decades may produce a small clonal thicket.
-The bark is grey to grey-brown, smooth on young stems, longitudinally furrowed, and flaking on older stems.
-The leaves are simple, 4–12 cm and 3–8 cm broad, light green to glaucous, oval to cordate, with pinnate leaf venation, a mucronate apex, and an entire margin.
+(Note: In second-growth woodlands of New England, a thicket of lilac may be the first indication of the cellar-hole of a vanished 19th-century timber-framed farmhouse.)
+The branch ends may be fasciated.
+The bark is gray to gray-brown, smooth on young stems, longitudinally furrowed, and flaking on older stems.

+The leaves are simple, 4-12 cm and 3–8 cm broad, light green to glaucous, oval to cordate (heart-shaped), with pinnate leaf venation, a mucronate apex, and an entire margin.
 They are arranged in opposite pairs or occasionally in whorls of three.

 The flowers have a tubular base to the corolla 6–10 mm long with an open four-lobed apex 5–8 mm across, usually lilac to mauve, occasionally white.
-They are arranged in dense, terminal panicles 8–18 cm long.
+They are arranged in dense, terminal panicles 8-18 cm long.
 The fruit is a dry, smooth, brown capsule, 1–2 cm long, splitting in two to release the two-winged seeds.